MMK21Hub/C/README.md

 #### Details about exceptions

+> **Tip:** Ensure you're using the base-32 ID for the exception type.
+Accidentally using the base-10 ID will likely either fail silently or attach a handler to the wrong exception type.

 - Exception handlers are registered once and will then be run each time an exception (of the specified type) is thrown.
 - Each exception handler can only handle one exception type.
 - You can have multiple exception handlers for one exception type.
 They will be run in the order they were registered.